Tureckiy-zart/TUI/docs/reports/audit/TABS_BASELINE_REPORT.md

 ## 📋 Executive Summary

 This document tracks the complete Foundation Step Pipeline (18A) execution for the **Tabs** component.
-The component is undergoing canonical migration from legacy UNLOCKED status to full Foundation compliance.
+The component has completed three passes of Pipeline 18A and demonstrates full compliance with all Authority Contracts and canonical lifecycle requirements.

 **Component Classification:**
 - **Name:** Tabs